youssefwaheed/Online-Book-Reader-v1/README.md

  admin: username is "admin" password is "123". normal user: username is "youssef" password is "222".

- I hope there are no bugs or any memory leak.
+ I hope there are no bugs or any memory leak :")